Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 206 characters, mostly restates the problem without solving it

 Why the test passed: The keyword check looks for "chicken," which appears in the restated problem.
-The response exceeds the minimum length threshold.
-Neither check verifies that the puzzle was actually solved.
+The response clears the minimum length threshold.
+Neither check verifies the puzzle was actually solved.

 The Taxonomy of Undetected Failures

-These failures fall into categories that standard collapse tests don't address:
+These failures fall into categories that standard collapse tests simply don't cover:

 1. Semantic Correctness

-Detection requires: Domain-specific fact-checking, or at minimum, keyword checks for expected concepts (e.g., checking that the response actually references "monad" would have caught this).
+Detection requires: Domain-specific fact-checking, or at minimum, keyword checks for expected concepts (checking that the response actually references "monad" would have caught this).

 2. Language Contamination

-The model mixes languages or scripts inappropriately.
+The model mixes languages or scripts where it shouldn't.
 Chinese characters in a Spanish translation are obvious to a human reader but invisible to a length/repetition checker.

 Detection requires: Script detection (checking that the response uses the expected character set) or reference-based translation quality metrics.